warm, desert / scrub land

 If your bird is housed in a quiet room, you may want to get a cover for your bird's cage to help it to sleep at night.
 If your bird lives in a more active room, it may be kept awake by even low volume sounds, and will not get the proper rest that it needs to stay healthy.
 Cockatiels should have between 8-12 hours of uninterrupted sleep every night.
 If it is not possible to keep their room quiet for this amount of time, you may want to get a smaller cage for your bird to sleep in and place it in a quieter room.
 Using a sleep cage will give your bird a safe, quiet place to get a good night's sleep.

 The natural diet of cockatiels consists of seeds, fruits, nectar, and insects.
 For a healthy, balanced diet, it is necessary to provide a variety of foods for your pet bird.
 Pellet foods and seed mixes can be fed as a daily base diet.
-We are currently feeding our birds Kaytee Rainbow Exact and Kaytee Forti-Diet.
+We feed Goldenfeast formulas and mix in some seed diet when appropriate.
 Pellets or seeds should not be fed exclusively, because it does not provide proper nutrition and will lead to health problems in the future.

 It is very important to include a variety of fresh fruits and vegetables in your bird's diet.
 Some healthy fruits include apples, grapes, berries, papaya, and mango.
 Vegetables such as carrots, broccoli, zucchini, squash, cooked sweet potatoes, and dark leafy greens (such as romaine, kale, chicory, dandelion leaves and turnip or collard greens) make great cockatiel food.
 Other healthy treat foods include cooked whole grains (like brown rice), whole grain pasta, multigrain breads, unsugared cereals, or even small amounts of cooked eggs.
 When feeding fresh foods, be sure to remove anything uneaten after a few hours so that the food does not spoil, and to wash the dishes thoroughly before using them again.